 Babies love white noise.
 Strangely, they seem to like it louder than we might think because they are used to being near a beating heart.
 Whether using an actual hairdryer, buying a white noise CD, using a white noise machine, or just getting an app on your phone, noise can be your friend in soothing a fussy baby.

-6. Chiropractor
+6. Consider a Chiropractor

 You need to check with your pediatrician to see if they approve of them, but many parents believe probiotic drops are effective for helping soothe a baby’s tummy and fussiness.
 I loved Gerber’s Comforting Drops for my third son and felt that his tummy troubles disappeared after using them.

-8. Changing Baby’s Position
+8. Change Baby’s Position

-9. Using the Right Baby Gear
+9. Try Helpful Baby Gear

-10. Providing Warmth to Baby’s Tummy
+10. Apply Gentle Warmth to Baby’s Tummy

 Several parents have shared that applying warmth to their baby’s belly seemed to help alleviate gas pains.
 One product that was a favorite is the Happi Tummi Waist Band.

-11. Exercise Ball
+11. Bounce With an Exercise Ball

 For the baby who loves movement and bouncing, this is one of the best ways to keep them moving but spare your legs.
 Get a large, oversized exercise ball and sit on the ball to bounce the baby instead of using your energy.
 It is easy and effective!

-12. Bath
+12. Give a Warm Bath

 Many parents believe warm baths are a great way to soothe a fussy baby.
 Of course, some hate the bath too.
 But you will never know until you try!

-Your baby has heard your voice the whole time in the womb, so it only makes sense they enjoy hearing it now that they are out in the world.
+Your baby has heard your voice the whole time in the womb, so it only makes sense that they enjoy hearing it now that they are out in the world.
 Try singing them a lullaby or nursery rhyme.
 There is a reason lullabies and nursery rhymes were invented.
 Some babies love them!

 Sometimes a change of temperature or light can help a baby stop crying.
-Try stepping outside when you have been holding a crying infant inside and feel you are at your wit’s end.
-Many times the change of scenery or temperature can help distract them from their crying.
+Try stepping outside when you have been holding a crying infant inside and feel you are at your wits’ end.
+Many times, the change of scenery or temperature can help distract them from their crying.

 Car rides may be your saving grace when you have tried everything else and nothing is working.
 I have found that driving on a highway is more effective than being on side streets.
 And sometimes, to stop the crying, you can roll down the window nearest the baby about an inch.
 The loud sound kind of stuns them and can serve as a sound machine to get them to stop crying.